shivamvk/shivamvk.github.io/README.md

 # My portfolio website

-hers is the link: https://shivamvk.github.io
+here's is the link: https://shivamvk.github.io

+This website is made using basic HTML, CSS, JS, JQuery and BootStrap.